openshift/training/beta-3-setup.md

 * http://docs.openshift.org/latest/dev_guide/authorization.html
 * https://github.com/openshift/origin/blob/master/docs/proposals/policy.md

-Of course, here be dragons.
+Of course, there be dragons.
 The basic roles should suffice for most uses.

 ### Deleting a Project
 Since we are done with this "demo" project, and since the `alice` user is a